mysterioustrousers/MTMigration/README.md

 ## Contributing

-This library does not handle some more intricate migration situations, if you come across intricate use cases from your own app, please add it and sumit a pull request.
+This library does not handle some more intricate migration situations, if you come across intricate use cases from your own app, please add it and submit a pull request.
 Be sure to add test cases.

 ## Contributors